 Proof if needed, exists in SMC’s high-profile project line-up with cruise lines such as Saga and Viking in the more immediate mix.
 “We are very excited to be involved with Saga.
 It’s our first time working for a British company, based in Britain with British clients, yet building a vessel at the Meyer Werft shipyard in Germany,” says Andy.
 “We have ongoing involvement creating the Viking Cruises fleet and the recently completed second vessel Viking Sea.
-Genting Dream is to be finished in October 2016 for the dynamic Asian market – SMC is responsible for 100% of the design, so imagine how excited and proud we all are.”
+World Dream is to be finished in Autumn 2017 for the dynamic Asian market – SMC is responsible for 100% of the design, so imagine how excited and proud we all are.”

 Attributing his career success to the combination of a strong work ethic and Scottish roots, Andy remains appreciative.
 “I am very proud of my Scottish heritage and believe that we bring something very special to the professions we are involved in,” he says.
 “London is an extremely diverse, multicultural and wonderfully interesting city where you get out of it what you put into it.
 It has not always been easy but I am delighted with what that young man from Aberdeen has achieved.
 To do so with a career that I love is a bonus and I tell people that I’m lucky to draw for a living.